einmalmaik/singra-vox/README.md

 ![Status](https://img.shields.io/badge/Status-WIP-orange)
 > [!IMPORTANT]
->This Product is a Work in Progress´´
+>This Product is a Work in Progress

 # Singra Vox